garrettharlow-hue/DNSC_3288_Future_Sales_Project/README.md

 - Source of training data: Kaggle, https://www.kaggle.com/competitions/competitive-data-science-predict-future-sales/overview
 - How training data was divided into training and validation data:
 - Number of rows in training and validation data:
+    - Rows in trained data:
+    - Rows in validation data:
 - Data dictionary: